nami/jotto/README.md

 This is a base project to refresh on testing with Enzyme and Jest.
 From here the course splits into testing with Redux or testing with Hooks.

+To see Redux testing switch to branch `jotto-redux`

+To see Hooks testing switch to branch `jotto-hooks`

 This course is available on Udemy [here](https://www.udemy.com/share/101sTiAEETeFhaQXsD/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).